smk612/legacy-code/README.md

 # legacy-code
-All the code from my Bachelors and Masters.
+All the code from my Bachelors and Masters